babel/babel/eslint/babel-eslint-parser/README.md

 **Monorepo configuration**

-This configuration is usefull for monorepo as it avoids to repeat the configuration of babel and eslint on every package.
+This configuration is useful for monorepo as it avoids to repeat the configuration of Babel and ESLint on every package.

 ```
 {